-The 2022-2023 season brings a variety of engagements for Maestro White.
-He makes his Wexford Festival debut conduting Félicien David’s rarely-performed Lalla-Roukh, and returns to the roster of the Metropolitan Opera for Der Fliegende Holländer.
-He also joins Arizona Opera for their rescheduled Ariadne auf Naxos as well as Opera Omaha for their Le nozze di Figaro, and also conducts Tom Cipullo’s Glory Denied for Knoxville Opera.
-In concert, he returns to Opera Roanoke for Britten’s powerful War Requiem.
+Last season, Maestro White made his Wexford Festival debut conducting Félicien David’s rarely-performed Lalla-Roukh, and returned to the roster of the Metropolitan Opera for Der Fliegende Holländer.
+He also joined Arizona Opera for their rescheduled Ariadne auf Naxos, as well as Opera Omaha for their Le nozze di Figaro, and also conducted Tom Cipullo’s Glory Denied for Knoxville Opera.
+In concert, he returned to Opera Roanoke for Britten’s powerful War Requiem.

-Last season, Maestro White returned to the Metropolitan Opera for their production of Tosca, which he also conducted for Utah Opera.
+During the 2021-2022 season, Maestro White returned to the Metropolitan Opera for their production of Tosca, which he also conducted for Utah Opera.
 With Opera Omaha he conducted Eugene Onegin, and he returned to Opera Roanoke for Bluebeard’s Castle in the fall and Verdi’s Requiem in the spring.
 During the 2020-21 COVID-impacted season, he led a creatively reimagined Rigoletto with Tulsa Opera at Tulsa’s ONEOK Field.